Last updated on September 15th, 2023 at 02:32 pm

 How to Help Your Cat Bond with Your Baby

-So now that we’ve answered the question of “does your cat know your baby is actually a baby,” let’s talk about a few safety tips and how to help your kitty bond with your new bundle of joy!
+So now that we’ve answered the question, “Does your cat know your baby is actually a baby?” let’s talk about a few safety tips and how to help your kitty bond with your new bundle of joy!

-There are many myths that we’ve heard about cats and babies, and most are untrue just old wives tales because the cat was considered evil in many cultures and still is.
+There are many myths that we’ve heard about cats and babies, and most are untrue, just old wives’ tales, because the cat was and still is considered evil in many cultures.

 For instance, the myth about a cat stealing a baby’s breath because of the milk smell is untrue.
 Cats do like to seek warmth and comfort, so cuddling next to a baby is not unusual, but stealing their breath is.

-A precaution that many experts advise cat owners to abide by is to not let your kitty sleep in the same room as your baby because of suffocation possibilities.
+A precaution that many experts advise cat owners to abide by is to not let their kitty sleep in the same room as their baby because of suffocation possibilities.

-The reason for this is because a new baby cannot turn over and does not know to turn their face away from an object that may be inhibiting their breathing, thus, suffocation can occur.
+The reason for this is that a new baby cannot turn over and does not know to turn their face away from an object that may be inhibiting their breathing; thus, suffocation can occur.

 As with any living creature, all cats are not created equal.
 They have different personalities, attitudes, skills, and more.